fufuok/utils/generic/queue/README.md

 import "github.com/fufuok/utils/generic/queue"
 ```

-Package queue provides an implementation of a First In First Out \(FIFO\) queue\.
-The FIFO queue is implemented using the doubly\-linked list from the 'list' package\.
+Package queue provides an implementation of a First In First Out \(FIFO\) queue.
+The FIFO queue is implemented using the doubly\-linked list from the 'list' package.

 <details><summary>Example</summary>
 <p>